 Residents are responsible for the proper care of their rooms.
 Residents will be charged for any damage to their room beyond reasonable use and wear.
 Do not attempt to adjust, alter, or tamper with any mechanical/electrical equipment, or existing electrical/television cable wiring.

 Residents having overnight guests should have the advance permission of roommates and are required to inform the Residence Life staff.
 Guests must be of the same sex; opposite sex overnight visitation is not allowed.
 Guests visiting on campus may stay up to two nights.
 Guests approved to stay longer than forty-eight hours must pay the overnight guest rate.
-Payment is made at the Housing Office located on the second floor in the UC Annex.
-Any overnight guest who has not properly made payment and/or notified their Resident Administrator will not be allowed to remain on campus.
+Payment is made at the Housing Office.
+Any overnight guest who has not properly made payment and/or notified their Community Director will not be allowed to remain on campus.

 The university visitation policy allows for three guests per resident.
 The policy must be observed for safety reasons in the event of a necessary evacuation.
 Should you have questions regarding this issue, do not hesitate to contact a staff member or the Office of Housing and Residence Life.